Rahilcode/Financial-Portfolio/README.md

 - **Security**: Spring Security with JWT for authentication and secure API endpoints.
 - **Data Visualization**: Chart.js is used for line and pie charts for historical prices and portfolio allocations.
 - **AI/ML Simulation**: A mock API simulates portfolio insights, including diversification score and hypothetical asset recommendations.
+- **External API**: Alpha Vantage API for current asset price (real time data) and Yahoo Financial api for fetching history data of the asset.

 ---